The award is, like everything else affected by COVID-19

 Firstly, register your interest in the award HERE.

-You can book onto the workshop at London Stone, Farnham showroom on 26th Nov HERE.
+You can reserve your space on the workshop at London Stone, Farnham showroom Nov 2020 HERE.

 For general information, you can contact us HERE.
 Even if you can’t apply this year, you can come and help build a show garden in summer 2020 to learn how its done.